clickbg/vrops-public-health-dashboard/README.md

 # VMware vRealize Operations Manager Public Health Dashboard
 Name: vROPSPHD
 Description: Integrate VMware vRealize Operations Manager (vROPS) with Cachet and create public health dashboard for your users
+This script creates/deletes/updates Cachet components, incidents and health status based on active vROPs incidents and objects in vROPs custom group
 Author: Daniel Zhelev

 ## Prerequisites:
 Installed and configured vROPs
 Installed and configured Cachet - [How to install and configure Cachet](https://docs.cachethq.io/v1.0/docs/installing-cachet)
 JQ version 1.5 or newer - [About JQ](https://stedolan.github.io/jq/)
-vROPs custom group containing all objects that you want to see in Cachet - [How to create vROPs custom groups](https://blogs.vmware.com/management/2016/07/organizing-your-vmware-vrealize-operations-environment-with-custom-groups.html)
+vROPs custom group containing all the objects that you want to see in Cachet - [How to create vROPs custom groups](https://blogs.vmware.com/management/2016/07/organizing-your-vmware-vrealize-operations-environment-with-custom-groups.html)

 ## Installation
 1. Create vROPs custom group and put the desired objects in it.